ShivamVikash/Learning_Java/README.md

 Currently, I am going through the basics.
 Introduction to java, input/output, variables, datatypes.
 Further moving on to the conditional statements, then to loops.
 And now solving some parttern questions.
 Now, I am goping to learn about functions and methods.
-After successfully completing the basics now lets get into some exercises.
+After successfully completing the basics now I am getting into some exercises.